 August 2014: Industry Position Paper Released - "Reporting Conformance to ICT Accessibility Standards"

-The Information Technology Industry Council (ITI) released the white paper Reporting Conformance to ICT Accessibility Standards about the trend requiring companies to give a "yes/no" or "pass/fail" answer when addressing how well products meet accessibility requirements.
+The Information Technology Industry Council (ITI) released the white paper Reporting Conformance to ICT Accessibility Standards (PDF) about the trend requiring companies to give a "yes/no" or "pass/fail" answer when addressing how well products meet accessibility requirements.
 The paper reviews how this is an insufficient way to answer accessibility criteria and the impact it has when being applied to complex products.
 Oracle uses the Voluntary Product Accessibility Template (VPAT) to report accessibility conformance of our products.

 August 2014: Oracle to be on PEAT panel "Employers & Accessible Technology: The What, Why and How."

 Peter Wallack of the Oracle Accessibility Program Office will be on the Partnership on Employment and Accessible Technology (PEAT) webinar, "Employers & Accessible Technology: The What, Why and How."
 This online event will take place on Wednesday, August 6, 2014 from 2:00pm EST to 3:30pm EST. Contact info@PEATworks.org for more details.

 July 2014: Oracle to be on panel at NFB Web Accessibility Training Day

 Peter Wallack of the Oracle Accessibility Program Office will be a member of the panel on Enterprise Implementation of Accessibility at the National Federation of the Blind (NFB) and Maryland Technology Assistance Program's Web Accessibility Training Day on September 9, 2014.
 The event is part of the NFB Center of Excellence in Nonvisual Access to Education, Public Information, and Commerce, as part of its training initiative.

 July 2014: The Oracle Scholarship for Excellence in Computer Science